 Living in nature far away from civilization can be a great and very useful experience, that’s why the human was addicted to long trips and journeys during the last centuries.
 Wild nature teaches us how to rely only on our own power, keeping harmony with the world around us.
 But life in such extreme conditions requires special knowledge.

 Which type of fireplace will last longer?
 How not to get frozen in a tent?
 How to find water in the forest?
 In case if you have a chance to leave your concrete apartment at least for a weekend, I have several tips for you.
 By the way, The Lost Ways by Claude Davis will give you many more great tips, which will help you to survive in extreme conditions.
-You really have to download this PDF guide!
+You really have to download this survival guide!

 The fireplace has to be located in 1,5 – 2 meters from your tent or hideout.
 If you make it closer, sparkles can reach your outfit.
 If you create it further, you won’t get enough warmth from it in the tent.
 And, of course, you have to locate the fireplace to leeward of the tent in order to avoid sparkles flying to it.